veronika-27/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository will be mainly used for the capstone project related to Data Science
+This repository contains the folder Final project ("The best place for residential income property in Toronto (from family perspective)")